-Energy supplier AGL is undergoing one of the biggest corporate agile digital transformations undertaken in Australia.
+Energy supplier AGL is undergoing a massive corporate agile digital transformation.
 We talked to General Manager, Customer Experience Transformation Craig Lauchlan about the impact this is having on marketing and the customer experience.

 Craig, thanks very much for speaking with Simple!
 How would you describe the agile transformation underway at AGL?